Theme from S-Express: Critical reception

+Ben Thompson from NME wrote, "A mad disco travelogue hosted by a spaced-out Michael Rodd, this is probably in the top five already.
+The cinematic horny bit from Shaft (I think), lots of train noises.
+'Uno Dos Tres Quatros' and they're off.
+All stations to Dartford via Woolwich Arsenal and Slade Green and No Messing; a synthesiser thump catchy enough to be 'AE IOU' by Freeeze says this one cannot fail.
+If you were down and out and had only one leg this record wouldn't buy you a cup of tea, but I suppose that's not a factor in this day and age."
 Nancy Culp from Record Mirror named "Theme from S-Express" Single of the Week, adding, "Coming on all Seventies and Cerrone (who could forget 'Supernature'?)
 Mark Moore's S'Express follows on in fine Rhythm King tradition (can the label do no wrong, I ask myself?).
 You see, the reason these DJs are making such great dancefloor records is that they know what gets you in the groove, man!
 With this one, you can have a giggle while you dance, too!
 It has just the right amount of tack/trendy quota to make sure it follows 'Beat Dis' straight to the top."
 The magazine's James Hamilton wrote in his dance column, "London DJ Mark Moore leads the Seventies flares fashion with a Rose Royce/BT Express-type buzzing bass synth and hissing hi-hat drive 117-0bpm semi-instrumental, full of samples, quotes and sound effects in current Eighties style, a likely hit."